serwy/sitepath/README.md

 ## Commentary

-### Developing with .pth files
+### Develop and .pth files

+The preferred method is to use `symlink` instead of `develop`, if your platform permits it.

 The `develop` command takes its name from the setuptools interface.
-It works by adding the directory containing your code to `sys.path`.
-This is done at startup by the `site` module, which finds the directories listed in `site-packages/easy-install.pth`.
+It works by adding the parent directory containing your code to `sys.path`.
+On Python startup, the [site module](https://docs.python.org/3/library/site.html) finds `site-packages/*.pth` files, which includes `easy-install.pth` populated by setuptool's develop command.

 The downside of using `develop` (from setup.py and from sitepath) is that everything in the path is potentially top-level importable.
 This is a consequence of using `.pth` files.

-The preferred method is to use `symlink` instead of `develop`, if your platform permits it.

 ### Modifying site-packages